JarneClauw/JarneClauw/README.md

 I am a computer science student at Ghent University (UGent), Belgium 🇧🇪.
 This is my [portfolio](https://jarneclauw.vercel.app), you should take a look at it!

-- Interested in 💻 computer science
-- 🌱 I’m currently learning computer science
-- 🎂 28 July 2003
-- Favorite food is 🍔 or 🍕
-- Favorite animal is a 🐻‍❄️

 ---

 ### GitHub Stats